 Frequently Asked Questions

 The fresh cherries add a brightness to this quick bread and a lovely sweetness without being saccharine.
-And that’s a win in my book, as we should all know by now that saccharine sweets aren’t my jam.
+And that’s a win in my book.

 Lemon zest and juice add gorgeous, acidic notes, balancing out the natural sweetness of the cherries beautifully.